Dentist Serving Greenville, Simpsonville, Taylors, Greer, Mauldin & Nearby Areas Of South Carolina

 Once your tooth has fully healed, you’ll return to our office for follow-up appointments.
 During these visits, we’ll provide a permanent restoration to protect and strengthen the tooth.
 Depending on your unique situation, we may recommend one of the following solutions:

-Please contact Flatrock Family Dentistry using the form on this page or call 864-297-5268 today to schedule an appointment.
+Please reach out to Flatrock Family Dentistry using the online contact form on this page or call 864-297-5268 today to schedule an appointment.